Risk reduction for breast cancer

 Alcohol consumption

-Several studies have shown that women taking combined hormone replacement therapy, using both oestrogen and progestogen, had an increased breast cancer risk during use and for two to five years afterwards.
-The longer you use it for, the higher your risk.
+Several studies have shown that women taking combined hormone replacement therapy (HRT also sometimes called MHT), using both oestrogen and progestogen, had an increased breast cancer risk during use and for two to five years afterwards.
+The longer you use it, the higher your risk.
 Oestrogen-only HRT(prescribed for women who no longer have a uterus) is associated with little or no change in breast cancer risk.

 If you are considering using HRT to support menopausal symptoms, talk to your doctor about the risks versus benefits.
 It is recommended that HRT use should be at the lowest possible dose to control symptoms, for the shortest possible time.